Particular/docs.particular.net/transports/rabbitmq/connection-settings.md

 ## Controlling the prefetch count

 When consuming messages from the broker, throughput can be improved by having the consumer [prefetch](https://www.rabbitmq.com/consumer-prefetch.html) additional messages.
 The prefetch count is calculated by multiplying the [maximum concurrency](/nservicebus/operations/tuning.md#tuning-concurrency) by the prefetch multiplier.
-The default value of the multiplier is 3, but it can be changed by using the following:
+The default value of the multiplier is 3, but it can be changed as follows:

 snippet: rabbitmq-config-prefetch-multiplier

-Alternatively, the whole calculation can be overridden by setting the prefetch count directly using the following:
+Alternatively, the whole calculation can be overridden by setting the prefetch count directly as follows:

 snippet: rabbitmq-config-prefetch-count

 NOTE: If the configured value is less than the maximum concurrency, the prefetch count will be set to the maximum concurrency value instead.

 ## Controlling behavior when the broker connection is lost